One of the main causes of poor chipping and pitching is excess hand action or ‘flicking’ the club through the ball.

 Not only does this ball position help the hands to keep in front of the club head, but it also helps catch the ball on a slight downward arc, thereby guaranteeing a solid strike.

 Choosing Clubs for Chipping and Pitching

-Make sure when hitting a soft shot round the green that the head stays down until well after the ball has been hit.
-Keeping the head down will help the left shoulder stay down which will allow better contact of the ball.
+Make sure when hitting a soft shot around the green that the head stays down until well after the ball has been hit.
+Keeping the head down will help the left shoulder stay down, which will allow better contact of the ball.